Guanine: Properties

 Guanine can be hydrolyzed with strong acid to glycine, ammonia, carbon dioxide, and carbon monoxide.
 First, guanine gets deaminated to become xanthine.
 Guanine oxidizes more readily than adenine, the other purine-derivative base in DNA.
 Its high melting point of 350 °C reflects the intermolecular hydrogen bonding between the oxo and amino groups in the molecules in the crystal.
 Because of this intermolecular bonding, guanine is relatively insoluble in water, but it is soluble in dilute acids and bases.

+Among the DNA/RNA bases, guanine has the lowest oxidation potential playing a key role in the oxidatively induced damage to nucleic acids.
+See main article guanine radical cations and DNA oxidation.

 History

 The first isolation of guanine was reported in 1844 by the German chemist Julius Bodo Unger (1819–1885), who obtained it as a mineral formed from the excreta of sea birds, which is known as guano and which was used as a source of fertilizer; guanine was named in 1846.
 Between 1882 and 1906, Emil Fischer determined the structure and also showed that uric acid can be converted to guanine.